Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

-Each of the following books helped me to understand what abuse is and how it effects those on the receiving end of it.
-Some of these I read while in the process of leaving an abusive partner, others I read in order to help my husband recover from a toxic relationship and to try to understand what he was going through.
-Each one was helpful in some way, and I hope they will be of use to you, as well.
+Here are some books that have been helpful to me.
+Some of them I read while in the process of leaving an abusive partner, others I read in order to help my husband recover from a toxic relationship and to try to understand what he was going through.
+Each one was helpful in some way, and I hope they will be of help to you, as well.

-1. Captive Hearts, Captive Minds – Freedom and Recovery from Cults and Other Abusive Relationships
+- Full title: Captive Hearts, Captive Minds: Freedom and Recovery From Cults and Other Abusive Relationships

 When I read this, I was already removed from my abusive situation but still trying to come to terms with what had happened.
 I found out about this writing while trying to figure out what was wrong with my husband early on in our relationship.
 Even though he was geographically far away from his abuser, she refused to let go and, after a while, she managed to get back into his head.
 I stumbled across this title while doing some research on how to deprogram brainwashing, as my then-fiance was behaving as if he had joined a cult.
 In a way, he had.